 - Perfectionism – holding unrealistic expectations of yourself and never being able to live up to them.

 - Holding others in higher regard than you hold yourself, thinking you can never compare to them.

 - Extreme sensitivity to any criticism, form of rejection or disapproval.

 There are several ways in which low self-esteem can affect people, and signs can show up in different ways.
 However, in general it begins with the sufferer placing an enormous amount of pressure on themselves to live up to their unrealistic expectations.

-Pivotal moments in life may be missed out on because of low self-esteem, as it can cause feelings of social isolation and reclusiveness due to insecurity and shame.
+Pivotal moments in life may be missed out on, because of low self-esteem!
+It can cause feelings of social isolation and reclusiveness due to insecurity and shame.
 It may also result in an extrovert becoming an introvert, a person not taking up opportunities due to feeling incapable of success, or a sufferer rejecting people’s help due to feelings of unworthiness.

 Benefits of low self-esteem counselling